-It has been more than five years, and this statement couldn't be more relevant today.
-Data has always been the be-all, end-all for marketers.
-One reason can be — marketers focus on data analytics to monitor customers' app activity, measure campaign performance, and optimize campaigns accordingly.
+It has been more than five years, and this statement couldn’t be more relevant today.
+Data has always been the be-all and end-all for marketers.
+One reason can be — marketers focus on data analytics to monitor customers’ app activity, measure campaign performance, and optimize campaigns accordingly.

-Data indeed helps you know customers’ preferred products, interests, locations, and more.
+Data helps you know customers’ preferred products, interests, locations, and more.

 But is that enough?
 NO.

-We have 5.32 billion mobile phone users and more than 4 billion consumers using online social media channels.
+We have 5.32 billion mobile phone customers and more than 4 billion consumers using online social media channels.

-Today's customer is exposed to many mobile devices and online channels.
-It is easy for them to find their preferred products in a competitive market.
-This directly means there's no brand trust and zero loyalty.
+Today’s customer is exposed to many mobile devices and online channels.
+They can easily find their preferred products in a competitive market.
+This directly means there’s no brand trust and zero loyalty.
 Brands need to understand that loyal customers prefer hyper-personalized experiences.
-To build such an experience, brands need to successfully engage customers across multiple channels while being extremely relevant across the purchase journey.
+To build such an experience, brands must successfully engage customers across multiple channels while being relevant across the purchase journey.

-Data might be helping us understand what’s working and what’s not in a customer's journey.
-However, it fails to predict our customer’s actions or even their changing buying behavior on a human level.
+Data might help us understand what’s working and not in a customer’s journey.
+However, it fails to predict our customer’s actions or their changing buying behavior on a human level.
 Thereby negating the chance of creating hyper-personalized customer interactions.

 Using data, marketers are creating campaign-centric engagement strategies.
 This strategy lacks proactiveness and personalization, thus not building a unique customer experience.

-This data-driven approach to engaging your customers is not accomodating customers' unique needs either.
-Today's customers expect brands to be more farsighted and interact based on app/website behavior and purchase decisions.
+This data-driven approach to engaging your customers is not accommodating customers’ unique needs either.
+Today’s customers expect brands to be more farsighted and interact based on app/website behavior and purchase decisions.

 Insights can only solve these gaps in the data.
 It acts as the bridge between two or more data points and helps you connect them more meaningfully.
 Thus creating a customer-centric engagement.
 Yes, data is good – but insights are better.